 - Introduces new creatures in 2km Eggs

-- Double XP increase, with Lucky Eggs doubling again for 4x gains
+- Double Stardust from all sources, with Star Pieces doubling again for 4x gains

 The headline activity in this seasonal event is that a "greater variety of Pokémon" will start appearing in 2km eggs.